lint-staged/lint-staged/README.md

 <details>
   <summary>Click to expand</summary>

 Install _lint-staged_ on the monorepo root level, and add separate configuration files in each package.
-When running, _lint-staged_ will always use the configuration closest to a staged file, so having separate configuration files makes sure linters do not "leak" into other packages.
+When running, _lint-staged_ will always use the configuration closest to a staged file, so having separate configuration files makes sure tasks do not "leak" into other packages.

 For example, in a monorepo with `packages/frontend/.lintstagedrc.json` and `packages/backend/.lintstagedrc.json`, a staged file inside `packages/frontend/` will only match that configuration, and not the one in `packages/backend/`.